co-cart/cocart-products/README.md

  * Return all product categories.
  * Return all product tags.
  * Return all product attributes.
- * Return a product attribute terms.
+ * Return product attribute terms.
  * Return all product reviews.
  * Return an individual product review.
  * Create a product review.
 (Requires customer to use same email address used for ordering the product)
  * No authentication required.

+Each API can be filtered to anything you require to display results for the front.
+There are no restrictions.
+If you need to add additional condidtions, there are filters that let you alter the query of the results before the query is made.

 ## Requirement

-You will need to be using [CoCart **v2.0**](https://wordpress.org/plugins/cart-rest-api-for-woocommerce) or higher before installing this add-on.
+You will need to be using [CoCart v2.0](https://wordpress.org/plugins/cart-rest-api-for-woocommerce) or higher before installing this add-on.

 ## Installation